 Step 4: Add a CRM forwarding email to save time and reduce manual entry into your CRM

-Step 5: Share the lead type and followup best practices guide with any members of your team who will be responding to leads and make sure they know that its REQUIRED READING!
+Step 5: Share the Lead Optimization Guide with any members of your team who will be responding to leads and make sure they know that its REQUIRED READING!

 If you have any questions as you're getting started, our team can be reached via the on-site live chat when you are logged into your account.